How To Rock Your Clinical Rotations and End of Your Rotation Exams

-Now that you’re hopefully feeling more confident about the rotation itself, let’s get you feeling better about the end of your rotation exams.
+Now that you’re hopefully feeling more confident about the rotation itself, let’s get you feeling better about your rotation exams.
 My program utilized the Physician Assistant Education Association (PAEA) End of Rotation Exams™ (EORs).
 I personally found these exams tough.
 I went from averaging high 80s to 90s on my program’s exams to averaging low to mid-80s.
 However, I did find they prepared me well for the Physician Assistant National Certification Examination (PANCE).

 I used several resources while composing my study guides, but the two I repeatedly found myself turning to were PANCE Prep Pearls and Step-Up To Medicine.
-I also would spend time with online question banks.
+I also spent time with online question banks.
 My program purchased Exam Master for us, but I found myself utilizing Rosh Review much more.
 Lucky for you, over the past year, Rosh Review has released Seven Rotation Exam QBanks:

 - Internal Medicine

 - Family Medicine